Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

 ## Conclusion

-This document outlines the architecture and implementation details for a Python type checker inspired by Pyright's efficient approach.
+This document outlines the architecture and implementation details for a Jac type checker inspired by Pyright's efficient approach.
 By adopting Pyright's type representation system, aggressive caching, and sophisticated type narrowing, but implementing it in Python, we can create a type checker that combines the performance advantages of Pyright with the ease of development and integration that comes from using Python.

 The key innovations in this approach include: